Elive/programmerskblayout/README.rst

 Introduction
 ==============

-This layout is a brainstorm of how typing could be improved specially for programmer users, it features multiple things like less 'wrong keys typed', faster typing of special keys, and a more intuitive layout, it should improve typing a lot for any programmer with a minor impact on the 're-learning process' because its meant to not modify the original layout (whenever is possible), but improve it with more alternative keys
+This layout is a brainstorm and redesign of how typing could be improved specially for programmer users, it features multiple things like less 'wrong keys typed', faster typing of special keys, and a more intuitive layout, it should improve typing a lot for any programmer with a minor impact on the 're-learning curve process' because its meant to not modify the original layout (whenever is possible), but improve it with more alternative keys.

 Focus goals:
  * Include a better combination of keys for faster typing with common programming languages